In coming years…

 The new building’s site is just south of Horn in order to maintain the current quad, and to facilitate phasing by allowing construction to be completed before demolition of Horn and relocation of its occupants.

-Ocean Engineering (OE), a department of URI’s College of Engineering, conducts undergraduate classes and labs as well as faculty research.
+Ocean Engineering, a department of URI’s College of Engineering, conducts undergraduate classes and labs as well as faculty research.
 OE facilities are currently located on the far south side of campus, housed in two structures that are outmoded and generally substandard.

 Plans for campus renewal aim to replace these two sheet-metal buildings.
-The Ocean Engineering Education and Research Center would house offices, labs and classrooms, while the Wave and Acoustics Laboratory would feature a large wave and tow tank, an acoustics tank, and space for two laminar flow water flumes.
-A new research building would provide research lab space for each faculty member, an accommodation currently lacking.
+The new ocean engineering facility will house dedicated office, laboratory, and classroom space for the Department of Ocean Engineering, along with a 100-meter-long wave/tow tank, 30x30x30 foot acoustics tank, and additional flumes for conducting coastal research.
+The building would provide research lab space for each faculty member, an accommodation currently lacking.
 The expansion for teaching and research is driven by the desire of faculty to conduct experiments and testing not possible currently.
 Also included would be a mechanical/carpentry shop, an electronics shop and a high-bay assembly area.
-Together, the buildings would increase the size of the existing Ocean Engineering facilities by 80 percent.